 Lavender and chamomile essential oils have anti-inflammatory and antispasmodici XA medication that relieves, prevents, or lowers the incidence of muscle spasms, especially those of smooth muscle. properties.
 Topical application of these oils may help relieve the burning sensation and itching caused by poison oak (10), (11).

 Studies suggest that bentonite clay could act as a barrier and prevent the spread of toxins to other parts of the skin.
 Using creams and lotions that contain quaternium-18 bentonite could be effective in treating poison oak allergies (12).

 Apart from these home remedies, there are a few other remedies that you can try to help reduce the itching caused by poison oak.

 Steroids like prednisone may help ease the itching (13).
 However, since this is a prescription medication and a very potent drug, taking it without a doctor’s consultation is not recommended.

 You can try and use calamine lotion on your rash.
 Apart from reducing the itching, it can have a cooling effect and help reduce inflammation.
 You can re-apply this lotion whenever it dries out.

 - Take Oral Antihistamines

-Oral consumption of OTC antihistamines such as diphenhydramine or cetirizine may help reduce some of the symptoms.
+Oral consumption of OTC antihistaminesi XA class of drugs that blocks histamine, a substance the body releases during infection, to relieve allergy symptoms. such as diphenhydramine or cetirizine may help reduce some of the symptoms.
 However, topical application of these creams is not advised as they may potentially worsen the situation (3).